My Approach to Helping

 I take specific interest in working with individuals who have relationship conflicts.
 I work with you to understand the roots of these conflicts and try to think of alternative ways of handling conflicts as they arise.
 I also have skill in working with individuals who have been experiencing divorce related difficulties.
 I view divorce as a grieving process and at times, it can be intensely painful, with loss that can feel overwhelming and unbearable.
 For those individuals with children involved, I work to optimize outcomes not only for adults experiencing the divorce, but for the children involved as well.

 Finally, I have skills in working with individuals who find themselves in self-defeating behavioral patterns.
-Whether in relationships, career, or other realms of life, I work to help you understand the roots of these patterns and activate more effective responses that lead to increased fulfillment in life.
+Whether in relationships, career, or other realms of life, I work to help you understand the origins of these patterns and activate more effective responses that lead to increased fulfillment in life.

 My View on the Nature of 'Disorders'